-In the early modern period, curiosity was doubled-edged: it was both a virtue, the spring for a “love of truth”, but also the source of human error and even personal corruption.
+In the early modern period, curiosity was doubled-edged: it represented the “love of truth”, but also the source of human error and even personal corruption.
 In the 20th century, curiosity had become an apparently uncomplicated motivation.
-Successful scientists, for example Nobel Prize winners in their lectures and biographies, frequently attributed their first steps into science to a fundamental curiosity, an irrepressible desire to ask the question ‘why?’
+Successful scientists frequently attributed their first steps into science to a fundamental curiosity, an irrepressible desire to ask the question ‘why?’

 Professor Jon Agar was awarded the 2016 Wilkins-Bernal-Medawar Medal in recognition of his work as a leading figure in the history and philosophy of science.
 His ground breaking research covers issues including military technology, the origins of computing, astronomy, surveillance, and public engagement with science.